inhahe/scribbles3/README.md

   --huespeed arg            amount to increment hue per frame if --changehue is
-                            enabled. ignored if --file or --loop enabled. defaults to 1. hue cycles from 0 to 360 --huemult arg             if --loop or --file is enabled and chanehue is enabled, huemult is how many times to cycles through hues per time loop --loop                    loops back on itself in time seamlessly
+                            enabled. ignored if --file or --loop enabled. defaults to 1. hue cycles from 0 to 360 --huemult arg             if --loop or --file is enabled and chaneghue is enabled, huemult is how many times to cycles through hues per time loop --loop                    loops back on itself in time seamlessly